altair961/AndroidNativeActivityBlank/README.md

 If you do not have build.xml file in the root directory of the project you need first generate it:

-android update project --path .
+android update project --path . -t 1

+-t 1 means we set our target id to 1.
+To list all options we need to run:

+android list targets

 That will generate build.xml file that is required for building with ant Then we need to run: